Nothing but the Beat: Singles

-"Turn Me On" was released in the U.S., officially impacting Top 40, Mainstream and Rhythmic radio on 13 December 2011.
-The track itself is a collaboration with Nicki Minaj.
+"Turn Me On" is a collaboration with Nicki Minaj, and was released in the U.S., officially impacting Top 40, Mainstream and Rhythmic radio on 13 December 2011.
 It was later released as the album's fifth international single in January 2012.
 The music video was filmed in November 2011 by director Sanji.
 The video was released on 31 January 2012.

-"I Can Only Imagine" was released as the album's sixth single on 2 May 2012.
-The track itself is a collaboration with Chris Brown and Lil Wayne.
+Released on 2 May 2012, the album's sixth single is a collaboration with Chris Brown and Lil Wayne: "I Can Only Imagine".
 The music video, directed by Colin Tilley, was filmed on 29 May 2012.
 The video was released on 2 July 2012.
 The track peaked at number one in Belgium, as well as achieving high success in Poland.
 The track has also charted in thirteen other territories.
 It was officially sent to American radio on 7 August 2012, where it peaked at number 44.

 Four songs were digitally released as promotional singles for the album: "Titanium" (which later became an official single) on 8 August 2011, "Lunar" (with Afrojack) on 15 August 2011, "Night of Your Life" (featuring Jennifer Hudson) on 22 August 2011 and "The Alphabeat" on 26 March 2012.
 The first three were released as part of the iTunes Store's countdown to the album's release.

 It is noteworthy that all ten main singles from Nothing but the Beat – including "Sweat", Guetta's remix of Snoop Dogg's "Wet" – have peaked within the top-twenty of the UK Singles Chart and as of January 2015 have all together gone on to sell in excess of four million copies in the country.